sign for "cereal" is made by placing your right index finger - palm down - at the right corner of your mouth.

 left to right

-throughout the sign.]
-You can start the sign dry with a straight index finger and then
+Remember the sign DRY starts with a straight index finger and then

 In a message dated 4/11/2005 7:58:03 PM Pacific Daylight Time, gbrotherton@_____